Clinical Outcomes of USCTR vs. mOCTR

 Clinical Outcomes of Carpal Tunnel Release With and Without Ultrasound Guidance

-Participants with CTS will be randomized to a study arm and receive treatment with ultrasound guided carpal tunnel release (USCTR) vs. traditional mini-open carpal tunnel release (mOCTR).
+Participants with CTS will be randomized to a study arm and receive treatment with USCTR vs. traditional mOCTR.
 All patients will be followed for a period of 24 months with respect to standard clinical data, military relevant data, and validated patient related outcome measures (PROMs).
-Data will be collected at 1 week, 2 weeks, 3 weeks, 1 month, 6 weeks, 3 months, 6 months, and 12 months, and 24 months post-CTR procedure.
+Data will be collected at 1 week, 2 weeks, 3 weeks, 1 month, 6 weeks, 3 months, 6 months, and 12 months, and 24 months post-CTR procedure, with the primary focus being on outcomes up to 1 year.

 Study Overview